CYBEX-P/cybex/Markdown and openAPI/Cybex-P Input Module.md

 A[Automatically Collected Data] --> E((Connector Server)) --> F((Collector Server)) --> D
 B[User webapp Inputted Data] --> G((Frontend Server))
 G --> D[Cybex-P API Module]
+H[Cache Data Lake]

+D --> H
+I[...]
+H --Data Continues further--> I

 ```
-# Cybex-P Input Repositories
+# Cybex-P Input Repository

+The `Cybex-P Input Module`handles all kinds of data incoming to CYBEX-P. Users can manually upload threat data via a web client or automatically send machine data via a connector to the collector.

-The `Cybex-P Input Module`   is a python websocket-based module that is compromised of multiple ***plugins*** for the handling of threat data and any other input.
-Plugins are their own seperate add-ons that are utilized by the two modules below:
+The module is compromised of multiple ***plugins*** to handle inputs.
+Plugins are their own seperate add-ons and each plugin handles one type of source (e.g. Cowrie honeypot).

+Files:

-- `PluginHandler`
+- `input.py`
-	-  Setting API url, Token authentication, backend identity configurations, plugin execution
+	-  This is the main file to start, stop or restart the input module.
+This file passes the start/stop/restart command to `run.py` and exits itself.
-- `PluginManager`
+- `run.py`
-	- Socket Management, configuration status,
+	- This script keeps continuously running in the background.
+The `input.py` file starts this script as a process/fork and exits.
+The `run.py` creates an websocket and saves that info in the runningconfig file in the working directory.
+It also as functions to start/stop/restart specific plugins or inputs.
-- `input`
+- `runningconfig`
-	- System Input call and execution
-	- running and executing config, API configuration, plugin configurations
+	- A text file created by `run.py` and deleted during normal exit.
+This file contains the host, port of the websocket used by `input.py`  to pass commands to `run.py`  (IPC).

-Of the current the current six plugins that are present in the respository, four of the plugins are open source threat intelligence platforms while the other two plugins are entities that are fully native to the `Cybex-P Input Module`.
+There are currently six pluginsin the input module; four of the plugins are open source threat intelligence platforms while the other two plugins are entities that are fully native to the `Cybex-P Input Module`.
 The  ***plugins*** themselves are comprosed of the following services:
 - `common`
 	- Cybex Source Fetching, Exponential backoff, Cybex Sources.
 Common plugin module used by the other modules
 - `misp_api`